phorge-fr/.github/profile/README.md

 - Modern cloud foundation — Kubernetes, Incus, automation, observability

-- Stay minimalist - From Power consumption to configuration, Let's keep thing simple !
+- Stay minimalist - From Power consumption to configuration, Let's keep things simple !

 This is an early-stage project, but the foundation is in place.
 The ambition is long-term.